-In the new era of technical advancement, electronic mails (e-mails) have gathered significant users for professional, commercial, and personal communications.
-In 2019, on average, every person was receiving 130 emails each day, and overall, 296 Billion emails have been sent in that year.
+In the new era of technical advancement, electronic mail (emails) has gathered significant users for professional, commercial, and personal communications.
+In 2019, on average, every person received 130 emails each day, and overall, 296 Billion emails were sent that year.

 Because of the high demand and huge user base, there is an upsurge in unwanted emails, also known as spam emails.
-There were times when more than 50% of the total emails were spam emails.
-Even in the current date, people lose millions of dollars to frauds every day.
+At times, more than 50% of the total emails were spam.
+Even today, people lose millions of dollars to fraud every day.

 But, in the figure shown below, it can be observed that the quantity of such emails has decreased significantly after 2016 because of the evolution of the software that can detect these spam emails and can filter them out.

 Percentage of emails marked as Spam (Source: Statista)

 Many several techniques are present in the market to detect spam emails.
 If we want to classify broadly, there are five different techniques based on which algorithms decide whether any mail is spam.